-We gather evaluations from our partners and the people we serve: the State Division of Child & Family Services (DCFS), probation officers, parents, teachers, and our children.
-This past year, all respondents rated the Village between 86% and 100% in all tested areas, including communication, effectiveness, and caring.
+We gather evaluations from our partners and the people we serve: the State Division of Child & Family Services (DCFS), probation officers, parents, teachers, referring therapists and our children.
+This past year, the average positive rating for Utah Youth Village services were 90% to 100% in all tested areas, including communication, effectiveness, and caring.

 Another measure we use to evaluate progress is the widely accepted Youth Outcome Questionnaire (Y-OQ) developed by clinical professionals at Brigham Young University (Burlingame, Wells, & Lambert, 1996).
-On the Y-OQ scale, youths typically score 90 or above before a Families First intervention or residential treatment placement.
-Such a high score signals the need for in-patient care.
-Scores when the intervention is completed typically drop over 30 points and are in the normal range, under 60.
+On the Y-OQ scale, the average Y-OQ score of youth whose families participate in Families First will drop 27 points.
 A 13 point drop is statistically significant.
 Scores will typically fall from categories indicating the youth should be placed in residential treatment to scores that are typical of the normal range.

 A major focus of our research has been Families First.
-In results of a five-year independent study on Families First, conducted by Dr. Robert Lewis, researcher for the Department of Human Services and Adjunct Professor at the University of Utah, Families First was shown to create positive, concrete changes in:
+The results of a five-year independent study on Families First, conducted by Dr. Robert Lewis, researcher for the Department of Human Services and Adjunct Professor at the University of Utah, reveals Families First creates positive, concrete changes in:

 In addition, these changes were proven to be effective long after the intervention had ended.
 The research paper was published by Children & Youth Services Review in October 2004.
 The full text is available by calling Rebecca Heal at Utah Youth Village, (801) 272-9980.
 Or you can view the study online by clicking here.